brianglass/anastasis/files/5_august.md

 font-family:&quot;Book Antiqua&quot;">Christ the sun of glory hastens to blaze forth on the mountain and to darken by his light the beacon which shines from on high.
 Made radiant by his beams, let us today celebrate the forefeast.</span>

 <span style="font-size:14.0pt;mso-bidi-font-size:10.0pt;
-font-family:&quot;Book Antiqua&quot;">About to fulfil the words of eternal life Christ is present; as by deeds he shows that he was well-pleased for his friends to recognize in himself the FatherÂ’s glory blazing forth.</span>
+font-family:&quot;Book Antiqua&quot;">About to fulfil the words of eternal life Christ is present; as by deeds he shows that he was well-pleased for his friends to recognize in himself the Father’s glory blazing forth.</span>

 <span style="font-size:14.0pt;mso-bidi-font-size:10.0pt;font-family:&quot;Book Antiqua&quot;;
 color:red">Kathisma of the Saint.</span>